cockroachdb/docs/jekyll-algolia-dev/README.md

 You need to provide certain Algolia credentials for this plugin to _index_ your site.

-_If you don't yet have an Algolia account, we suggest that you open a free [Community plan here][8].
+_If you do not yet have an Algolia account, we suggest that you open a free [Community plan here][8].
 You can find more information about the Algolia plans [in our FAQ][10]._